 During the student teaching semester, candidates are expected to demonstrate their readiness to teach by assuming the characteristics of a professional teacher.
 You are expected to follow the procedures of your assigned school.
 Student teachers should expect to arrive early and leave late, not be absent from school and remain at school and "on duty" during school hours.
 One of the most important responsibilities of a teacher is to be in attendance every day and to plan for student learning.
 When student teachers must be absent, they are expected to notify their cooperating teacher in advance and provide complete lesson plans, materials, and resources necessary for the Cooperating Teacher to take over the Student Teacher's teaching responsibilities.
 The University Supervisor and the Director of Field Experience are also to be notified of ALL absences via email as soon as possible.
 The Student Teacher will be required to make up absences in excess of two (2) emergency days.
+Emergency days consist of, but are not limited to, illness, family emergencies, such as, family members' emergency hospitalization or funeral.
 Refer to Appendix L.

-For absences due to illness, student teachers should call their cooperating teacher(s) as early as possible.
-Other absences (family emergency, professional obligations, interviews, etc.) must have prior approval of the Cooperating Teacher and University Supervisor.
+For absences due to illness or immediate family emergency, student teachers should call their cooperating teacher(s) as early as possible.
+Other absences (funerals, professional obligations, interviews, family events, etc.) must have prior approval of the Cooperating Teacher, University Supervisor and Director of Field Experience and may require makeup days to be added to your student teaching timeline.

 Student teachers who are unable to complete the student teaching assignment because of an extended absence (illness, family emergency, etc.) and who have otherwise been performing adequately in student teaching may receive an "Incomplete."
 In some situations, candidates may be eligible for a second student teaching assignment.
-The Student Teacher must meet with the Chair of the School of Education and possibly other members of the Teacher Education Council prior to a decision being made on the opportunity for a second student teaching placement.
+The Student Teacher must meet with the Dean of the School of Education and possibly other members of the Teacher Education Council prior to a decision being made on the opportunity for a second student teaching placement.

 Note: A grade of "Incomplete" is typically allowed only for emergencies and not for performance issues.